appsocially/upil-site/docs/language/README.md

     >>color
   /SELECT
   IF color=="red"
-    TEMPLATE
-      "You must like roses!"
+    TEMPLATE "You must like roses!"
-    /TEMPLATE
   ELIF color=="blue"
-    TEMPLATE
-      "You must like the ocean!"
+    TEMPLATE "You must like the ocean!"
-    /TEMPLATE
   ELIF color=="green"
-    TEMPLATE
-      "You must like nature!"
+    TEMPLATE "You must like nature!"
-    /TEMPLATE
   ELSE
     DIALOG
       TEMPLATE
         "Okay, what other color do you like?"
         >>otherColor
       /TEMPLATE
-      TEMPLATE
-        "I see.
+      TEMPLATE "I see.
 We'll have to think of a new witty response for when someone chooses '${otherColor}'!"
-      /TEMPLATE
     /DIALOG
   /IF
 /DIALOG

-RUN a
-  main
+RUN main
-/RUN
 ```
 </UpilBot>